How Long Should I Run On A Treadmill? (Explained)

 The benefits are reducing your risk of many diseases, cancers and heart problems.
 It strengthens your bones and muscles.
 It improves your mental health and mood.
 You will generally live longer.
 If you can double that activity time so that is 150 minutes per week you get even greater health benefits the CDC says.
 However any you can fit into your time is a good thing.

-Training for a race
+Training for a race on a treadmill

 Sometimes you've got to train for a race on a treadmill.
 Whether it's the outside weather or some other reason.
 We would always recommend you do one run outside per week if that's where the race is taking place.
 Training depends on how far the race is and how long it would take you to run that far.